xwmx/nb/README.md

   `notes search`.
 When `pandoc` is installed, content will be converted to Markdown.

+  Bookmark are identified by the `.bookmark.md` file extension.

 Examples:
   notes bookmark https://example.com
   notes bookmark https://example.com --tags example,sample,demo